abuehl/abuehl.github.io/_posts/2026-05-15-anatomy-of-a-module-interface.md

 Inside the module, we can forward declare classes, if those classes are defined in the same module.

-The interface of `ITextItemVisitor` is minimal.
-We cannot take out a class and move its definition to a sepearate module.

-The Comp template class is not exported.
+The `Comp` template class is not exported.
 It is used only as a helper for the `textItemCompare` function, which isn't exported either.
 That function is only used inside the module.

+The interface of `TextBlock.TextItem` is pretty minimal.
+We cannot take out any (exported) class and move its definition to a sepearate module.

 If a translation unit gets too large to handle it meaningfully, you can use [partitions](https://abuehl.github.io/2025/10/11/partitions.html)